lucyparsons/lucyparsonslabs.com/securedrop/privacypolicy/index.md

 Lucy Parsons Labs works diligently to protect the identities of our sources and keep the information they give us confidential.

-SecureDrop servers are always under the physical control of Lucy Parsons Labs and and seperated from other Lucy Parsons Labs infrastructure.
+SecureDrop servers are always under the physical control of Lucy Parsons Labs and are separated from other Lucy Parsons Labs infrastructure.

 However, no one can guarantee 100% security of any system.
 Like all software, SecureDrop may contain bugs.
 Ultimately, you use the SecureDrop service at your own risk.